Java Barcode Generator, .NET Barcode Generator for C#, ASP.NET, VB.NET

 • 100% build in Java, compatible with JDK 1.4 and later version

-• Generate ITF-14 barcodes on any platforms with a Java virtual machine
+• Easily generate ITF-14 barcodes in Java applications with virtual machine

-• Generate ITF-14 in Jasper Reports & iReport
+• Generate ITF-14 barcode in Jasper Reports & iReport

-• Mature Java Barcode Generator library since 2003
+• Professional Java Barcode Generator library since 2003

 The ITF-14 or UPC Shipping Container Symbol is used to mark cartons, cases, or pallets that contain products which have a UPC or EAN product identification number.
 The short-hand name for the symbol is "ITF-14", which is an acronym for "Interleaved 2 of 5" (the Barcode Symbology used) and 14 digits (the length of the container symbol).